 For Outlook add-ins to load and function properly, there are a number of requirements for both the servers and the clients.
-In addition, users must have NetSuite web services enabled.
+In addition, for CloudExtend add-ins there are several NetSuite prerequisites.

 Below is a list of prerequisites to run Microsoft Add-Ins built for Outlook.
 It is compiled from this Microsoft support article.